Richard Hill (rugby union, born 1973): Later years

-Since Neil Back's retirement in 2003, Hill switched back to the openside flanker role.
-He is the only player never to have been dropped during Sir Clive Woodward's England tenure, due to his prolific work in the rucks and mauls.
+After Neil Back's retirement in 2003, Hill switched back to the openside flanker role.
+He is the only player never to have been dropped during Clive Woodward's England tenure.
 He played for Saracens and was selected for the England Saxons (A-Team) squad for the 2007 internationals.

 Hill injured the anterior cruciate ligament in his left knee in a match against London Irish on 3 October 2004, and underwent surgery three days later.
 He was out for the following seven months, but returned to be named in a Lions touring squad for the third time in 2005.
 He was named in the starting fifteen for the first Lions Test against the All Blacks, but suffered a knee injury during the first half, ending his tour.

-In January 2008 Hill announced that he would retire at the end of the current Guinness Premiership season, due to the toll taken upon his knee since his two injuries, which had left him with a permanent limp.
-However, in April 2008, his man-of-the-match performance in the Heineken Cup victory over Ospreys confirmed his continued ability to perform at the highest level, even when playing on almost one leg.
+In January 2008 Hill announced that he would retire at the end of that Premiership season, due to the toll taken upon his knee since his two injuries, which had left him with a permanent limp.
+However, in April 2008, his man-of-the-match performance in the Heineken Cup victory over Ospreys confirmed his continued ability to perform at the highest level.

 On 11 May 2008, Hill played his final game for Saracens, who won 25–20 against Bristol.
 On 20 September 2008, Hill appeared for the Help for Heroes XV in a charity match against Scott Gibbs' International XV at Twickenham Stadium to raise funds for injured servicemen and women.
 He scored a try in the Heroes' 29–10 win.

-In 2019, Hill was appointed Team Manager of the England Rugby Team, having previously served in a similar role with the England Saxons.
+In 2019, Hill was appointed Team Manager of the England rugby team, having previously served in a similar role with the England Saxons.